YihengLiang/YihengLiang.github.io/index.md

 An enthusiastic and humble fast-learner with an international academic background.
 The desire to solve problems prompts me to investigate deeper scientific problems.
-Possessing prior knowledge on the science of environment and geology, I’m applying for the PhD candidate.
+Possessing prior knowledge on the science of environment and earth science, I’m applying for the PhD candidate.

 ## EDUCATION
 ### Master of Science in Environmental Management